odanek/cgm/README.md

-# cgm
+# Computer Graphics Math
-Computer Graphics Math
+A simple library dealing with common mathematical structures used in computer graphics and game engines